streampayments/streamsdk-typescript/README.md

 - 💰 Payments and refunds
 - 📝 Full TypeScript support
 - ⚡ ES Modules and CommonJS
-- 🚀 **Express.js Adapter** - Polar-style declarative handlers for checkout and webhooks
+- 🚀 **Express.js Adapter** - Declarative handlers for checkout and webhooks

 ## Installation